tinobragaa/codit-quiz/README.md

 </details>

 ### Quiz - Game Interface
 - Maintain default design: logo, big title, container style and footer.
-Concisive design.
+Concise design.
 - Score box to keep track of the right answer.
-- 30 seconds timer to each question.
+- 30 seconds timer for each question.
-- Question counter to know in which question the user is currently on.
+- Question counter to know which question the user is currently on.
 - Green response for correct answers.
 - Red response for incorrect answers.
-- If the time is over and there is no option selected, all answer options turns to red and the buttons are disabled.
+- If the time is over and there is no option selected, all answer options turn to red and the buttons are disabled.
 <details>
 <summary>Game Interface</summary>
 <br>